On uniqueness of radial potentials for given Dirichlet spectra with distinct angular momenta: Conclusion

 \section{Conclusion}

-The techniques developed in this paper rely exclusively on the Kneser--Sommerfeld formula.
-Even with computer algebra, the analysis of the resulting differential equations is already cumbersome in the cases $(\ell_1,\ell_2)=(1,2)$ and $(0,3)$, and larger values currently seem out of reach.
-This suggests that a more conceptual approach is needed.
+The techniques developed in this paper rely on the Kneser--Sommerfeld formula.
+In the case $(\ell_1,\ell_2)=(0,3)\,$, the analysis required the use of computer-assisted numerical computations.
+Even with the assistance of computer algebra, the study of the resulting differential equations already becomes rapidly cumbersome in the case $(\ell_1,\ell_2)=(1,3)\,$.
+Larger values of $(\ell_1,\ell_2)$ currently seem out of reach, which suggests that a more conceptual approach is needed.

 We are nevertheless led to the following natural conjecture, originally formulated by Rundell and Sacks: \emph{local uniqueness holds near the zero potential as soon as the Dirichlet spectra are known for two distinct values of \(\ell\)}.